Author: Ian Bush

 Measuring at the 12th fret (as in the photo), the action height should be 2.6 mm for Steel String Acoustic guitar, 1.8 for electric, 2.0mm for bass and 3mm for a Classical.

-To lower the action height on an ST, TC, Or PB, simply take the smaller allan key supplied, and tighten or loosen the allan key screws on the bridge ( tighten to lower, loosen to raise.)
+To lower the action height on an ST, TC, Or PB, simply take the smaller Allen key supplied, and tighten or loosen the Allen key screws on the bridge ( tighten to lower, loosen to raise.)